randa-mu/blocklock-solidity/README.md

         plainTextValue = abi.decode(blocklock.decrypt(encryptedValue, decryptionKey), (uint256));
     }
 ```
-> 💡 **Note:** `blocklock.decrypt` automatically verifies the dcipher threshold decryption key for you because of the power of threshold signatures scheme!
+> 💡 **Note:** `blocklock.decrypt` automatically verifies the dcipher threshold decryption key for you because of the power of the threshold signatures scheme!

 #### 5. Deploy the `BlocklockHandler` contract
 Please check the supported network section to ensure your desired network is supported before deployment.
 You also need to use the deployed **BlocklockSender (Proxy)** address to initialize your contract.